Management And Accounting Web - http://maaw.info

 Intense competition and pressure from customers to reduce prices has forced many companies to reduce their costs to survive.
 These companies have found that most costs are committed once production begins, and, therefore, the costs must be reduced earlier in the product life cycle, particularly while the product is in the planning and design stages.

 Target costing differs from “cost-plus” costing.
 Rather than the selling price being a function of estimated costs, the target cost is a function of the selling price and a desired profit.
-In one word, you specify the price first and then subtract out a desired profit to arrive to a target cost before designing the product.
+The idea is to specify the price first and then subtract out a desired profit to arrive to a target cost before designing the product.
 The authors note that ITT cannot use cost-plus pricing because prices are set by the market and continuously driven down as indicated in the graphic illustration below.

 To attain target costs, once the target cost is computed, it is assigned to final assembly, subassemblies, and components before design can begin.
 After the product is designed, estimated costs of production are compared with target costs.
 If the estimated costs are higher than the target costs, the company sets out to find ways to achieve its target through value engineering.